Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 3 – Quality Score

-Quality score is an essential metrics that show the relevancy of your PPC ad content on Google Ads.
+Quality score is an essential metric that shows the relevancy of your PPC ad content on Google Ads.

-Different factors like the format of the ad, landing page experience, CTR, and more are measured before assigning the quality score to an ad, which makes it a bit tough to understand as compared to other metrics.
+Different factors like the format of the ad, landing page experience, CTR, and more are measured before assigning the quality score to an ad.
+It makes it a bit tough to understand as compared to other metrics.

 4 – Cost Per Click

-You can easily find the CPC of an ad by dividing the total cost of your campaign with the number of clicks it received.
+You can easily find the CPC of an ad by dividing the total cost of your campaign by the number of clicks it received.

 5 – Average Cost per click